 Another way to help your prospective franchisees navigate the lending process is to partner with preferred lenders.
-In many cases, this expedites the lending process and allows candidates to be approved for financing more quickly.
+In many cases, partnering expedites the lending process and allows candidates to get approval for financing more quickly.

-The benefits of having preferred lenders are that they are already familiar with your company, its financial performance and any challenges it may face.
+The benefits of having preferred lenders are that they are already familiar with your company.
+This often includes its financial performance and any challenges it may face.